 Operate your boat at normal cruising speed, trimmed to desired position.
 Turn your boat left and right and note the direction the boat turns more easily.

 If adjustment is necessary,

-• Loosen the bolt on the underside center of the tab.
+• Loosen the bolt on the underside center of the Steering Trim Tab Fin.

 NOTE: Make small adjustments at a time.